 The persistence timeout applies to persistence cookies that are created by Avi Vantage for individual client sessions with virtual services that use the persistence profile.

-Generally, the client or browser has responsibility to clear a persistent session cookie after the session the cookie was for is terminated, or when the browser is closed.
+Generally, the client or browser is responsible to clear a persistent session cookie after the session the cookie was for is terminated, or when the browser is closed.
 Setting a persistence timeout takes care of cases where the client or browser does not clear the session cookies.

-The persistence timeout within a persistence profile can be set to 10-720 minutes.
-If the timeout is set, the maximum lifetime of any session cookie that is created based on the profile is set to the timeout.
+If the persistence timeout is set, the maximum lifetime of any session cookie that is created based on the profile is set to the timeout.
 In this case, the cookie is valid for a maximum of the configured timeout, beginning when Avi Vantage creates the cookie.

 For example, if the persistence timeout is set to 720 minutes, a cookie created based on the profile is valid for a maximum of 12 hours, beginning as soon as the cookie is created.
 After the persistence timeout expires, the cookie expires and is no longer valid.

 By default there is no timeout and the cookie sent is a session cookie, which is cleared by the client after the session ends.